-According to a draft report by the Institute for Clinical and Economic Review (ICER), sickle cell disease (SCD) drugs made by Novartis, Global Blood Therapeutics (GBT), and Emmaus Medical may not be cost effective at their current prices.
+According to a draft report by the Institute for Clinical and Economic Review (ICER), SCD drugs made by Novartis, Global Blood Therapeutics (GBT), and Emmaus Medical may not be cost-effective at their current US prices.

-Researchers determined that, in order to meet cost-effectiveness standards, the prices of all three of these medicines would need to be lowered: Adakveo, which costs an estimated $88,000 annually, should be $25,410 per year; Oxbryta would need its current yearly price of $84,000 cut down to $9,218; and Endari’s annual cost would need to drop from $24,000 to $3,859.
+In order to meet cost-effectiveness standards, the prices of all of these medicines would need to be lowered: Adakveo, which costs an estimated $88,000 annually, should be $25,410 per year; Oxbryta would need its current yearly price of $84,000 cut down to $9,218; and Endari’s annual cost would need to drop from $24,000 to $3,859.

 The QALYs for each of these three medications exceeded $1 million, while ICER’s usual cost-effectiveness threshold is $150,000.

-“We look forward to gaining a better understanding of the approach ICER used to make its assessment and to helping them better understand the value of Adakveo,” Novartis said, arguing that the report did not take into account all of Adakveo’s benefits, like reduced pain crises and hospital stays.
+“We look forward to gaining a better understanding of the approach ICER used to make its assessment and to helping them better understand the value of Adakveo,” a Novartis representative said, arguing that the report did not take into account all of the agent’s benefits, like reduced pain crises and hospital stays.

-“ICER’s review is flawed, premature, and risks adversely impacting access to new, potentially transformative therapies,” GBT said.
+“ICER’s review is flawed, premature, and risks adversely impacting access to new, potentially transformative therapies,” added a representative from GBT.

 For more about the ICER report and how cost-effectiveness measurements are used to inform health-care decisions, see the Feature article “What’s a Life Worth.”